AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 There's no doubt that as far back as IRC, members of the UPL messaged each other asking if the lab was open.
 With the advent of mobile phones, it's gotten easier to bother your friends--who may not even be in the room!

-Well, myself, in collaboration with other UPL members, decided to fix this issue in, perhaps, the most CS-student-esque way possible: an automated system to identify the exact number of people in the lab.
+Well, myself, in collaboration with other UPL members, decided to fix this issue in, perhaps, the most CS-student-esque way possible: an automated system to identify the occupancy of the lab.

 ## People counting

-The people counting solution utilized a Logitech C920 camera mounted on a vantage point that had a clear view of the room.
+The initial (and naive) people counting solution utilized a Logitech C920 camera mounted on a vantage point that had a clear view of the room.
 A Discord bot was set on a 15 minute loop (using discord.py.ext's `@tasks.loop(minutes=15)`) to call a YOLOv7 model set to class 0 (detecting people).
-The bot calls the webcam to take an image, then runs it through the model for inference.
-It returns the number of people in the room (and annotates the image with bounding boxes of where it believes the people to be, for debug purposes).
+The bot called the webcam to take an image, then ran it through the model for inference.
+It returned the number of people in the room (and annotated the image with bounding boxes of where it believed the people to be, for debug purposes).

 <div style="display: flex; justify-content: center; gap: 10px; max-width: 100%; flex-wrap: wrap; margin-bottom">
     <img src="/images/upl-pc/camera-peek.png" alt="An image of a webcam peeking out at an occupied lab." style="max-width: 350px; width: auto;" />